Our people make it happen.

 Last year Cheer Partners had a great time celebrating International Women's Day.
 We featured a number of employees sharing the ways they were going to #balanceforbetter and culminated our celebration with a sponsored mindfulness beach yoga event.

 This year the IWD campaign theme is #eachforequal.
 The idea is that collectively each person can help create a gender equal world.
-Stay tuned to our social channels in March as we share content leading up to the event.
+We created an inspiring women series with every team member sharing a quote from a woman they find inspiring.
+Check the series out on our Instagram.

 Cat Graham Forbes HR Council Showcase